calliope-project/calliope/doc/user/installation.rst

 CBC
 ---

 `CBC <https://projects.coin-or.org/Cbc>`_ is another free and open-source option.
 CBC can be installed via conda on Linux and macOS by running ``conda install -c conda-forge coincbc``.
-Windows binary packages and further documentation are available at `the CBC website <https://projects.coin-or.org/Cbc>`_.
+Windows binary packages are somewhat more difficult to install, due to limited information on `the CBC website <https://projects.coin-or.org/Cbc>`_.
+We recommend you download the relevant binary for `CBC 2.9.9 <https://bintray.com/coin-or/download/Cbc/2.9.9>`_ and add `cbc.exe` to a directory known to PATH (e.g. an Anaconda environment 'bin' directory).

 Gurobi
 ------